SeokjuLee/driving-dataset-doc/README.md

 # Driving Visuomotor Dataset

-This is an instruction page to use our dataset from **"Visuomotor Understanding for Representation Learning of Driving Scenes"**, published in ***British Machine Vision Conference (BMVC) 2019***.
+This is a dataset instruction page for
+**"Visuomotor Understanding for Representation Learning of Driving Scenes"**, published in ***British Machine Vision Conference (BMVC) 2019***.